pcuzner/thread-exporter/README.md

 ## Ideas for Future work A.K.A the TODO list

-- [ ] update the DaemonNames class to extract the name correctly within k8s/rook
+- [X] update the DaemonNames class to extract the name correctly within k8s/rook
 - [ ] update logging to send log records to file and stdout for k8s deployments
-- [ ] create sample yaml for kubernetes deployment
+- [X] create sample yaml for kubernetes deployment
 - [ ] add tox to lint and mypy the code
 - [ ] add the collect time for the main functions to the metrics
 - [ ] add sample grafana dashboard
 - [ ] add a config file to hold the filter definition
 - [ ] make the daemon respond to a reload (SIGHUP), so you can update what is being tracked dynamically
-- [ ] cath filenotfound on readfile - i.e. osd restarts
+- [X] catch filenotfound on readfile - i.e. osd restarts
-- [ ] during osd restart the extract ceph fails to find the -n paramter
+- [ ] add tests!
+Finding pids and daemon name extract are bare minimums!